getodk/docs/odkx-src/services-managing.rst

 Resetting Configuration
 ------------------------

 This option will clear the ODK-X cache of table and form definitions and scan the file system to refill that cache.
 This is automatically run after each successful sync operation to ensure that Survey and Tables display the correct information.
-If you have manually modified files inside of the :file:`/sdcard/opendatakit/` folder via :program:`grunt` commands, with :program:`OI File Manager`, or by some other means, you may need to use this option to refresh the cache.
+If you have manually modified files inside of the :file:`/sdcard/opendatakit/` folder via :program:`grunt` commands, with a file manager, or by some other means, you may need to use this option to refresh the cache.
 If you are not seeing forms or tables that you expect, this option may fix that problem.

 .. note::